-I’ve sat down with a client and eventually we get to the topic of traffic, lead-gen, conversions etc. There are a couple easy things one can do to get a leg up on this, such as PPC.
-But that alone isn’t an answer, it’s one spoke on the strategy wheel.
-Right?
+It comes down to the value of your knowledge, in this case what value can my client provide their customers and audience?
 So, during this conversation, I get to the part about content.
-I ask my client a pointed question.
+I asked my client a pointed question.
 How often are you going to create content?
 I sometimes get that look: What do you mean?
-You want me to create content?
+Do you want me to create content?
 Yes, I do!
-I tell them what I want from them: A commitment to creating valuable, engaging and great content .
+I tell them what I want from them: A commitment to creating valuable, engaging, and great content.
 Blah, blah, blah.
 The client may not be someone who enjoys writing.
 That’s one thing.
 But then something else commonly gets said.
 What’s that?
 Glad you asked!

 My business is boring… No one wants to read about Optometry or Back Hair Removal…

-When I hear that I take pause.
+When I hear that, I take pause.
 I try to understand where this thought process comes from.
 And, to a degree, yeah, I get it.
-Not a lot of people want to hear me talk about WordPress, Web Dev for Small Business, or Search Marketing that aren’t in need of it, or involved in the circles I’m in either… But there’s value; there’s interest.
-If people are willing to hand over dollars to buy your time and expertise then you have something interesting to say.
-It may be that you can’t churn something out every day, in the form of a blog post, but that’s okay.
-While posting valuable content frequently would be awesome, you don’t need to do it every day, or five days or three days a week.
-Let’s just focus on creating content once a week.
+Not many people want to hear me talk about WordPress, Web Dev for Small Business, or Search Marketing that doesn’t need it or are involved in the circles I’m in either… But there’s value; there’s interest.
+If people are willing to hand over dollars to buy your time and expertise, then you have something interesting to say.
+It may be that you can’t churn something out every day in the form of a blog post, but that’s okay.
+While posting valuable content frequently would be awesome, you don’t need to do it every day, five days, or three days a week.
+Instead, let’s focus on creating content once a week.
 Can we do that?
-I know you can and, you know what, I got off the phone with my mom and she said you could do it, too!
+I know you can and, you know what, I got off the phone with my mom, and she said you could do it, too!
 See?
 We believe in you!

 First off, I think that’s the wrong question to start with.
-The fact is, the story of why your business IS actually interesting is already there.
-We need to get it out in the open… I think a better question is: “Why are YOU interested in doing what you do?”
+The fact is, the story of why your business IS interesting is already there.
+We need to get it out in the open… A better question is: “Why are YOU interested in doing what you do?”

 1. Kick things off with the story of YOU

 Maybe it’s the hours.
-Maybe it’s something you picked up on as a kid.
-I don’t know what your story is, but I think writing up that story is a good first start.
+Perhaps it’s something you picked up on as a kid.
+I don’t know your story, but I think writing up that story is an excellent first start.
 People are suckers for an origin story.
 It creates a personal connection to what you do.
 Case in point, I have a dating blog, the Urban Dater.
 I started that blog for two reasons 1.)
 I wanted to learn the Search Marketing game.
 2.)
 I had a lot of dating stories.
 That made for good content because that’s what I knew.
-Turns out people loved it and still do.
-When you can connect personally with what you do, even if it’s “boring” people who are interested in what you do will want to know more about what you do and why.
+It turns out people loved it and still do.
+When you can connect personally with what you do, even if it’s “boring,” people interested in what you do will want to know more about what you do and why.

 2. What value do you bring?

-Think about the reasons why people come to you and give you their time and money in exchange for your knowledge.
-Maybe you’re good at fixing faucets; maybe you’re good at eye examinations; maybe you have a knack for removing back hair better than the next person who does the same thing.
+Think about why people come to you and give you their time and money in exchange for your knowledge.
+Maybe you’re good at fixing faucets and eye examinations; perhaps you have a better knack for removing back hair than the next person who does the same thing.
 Maybe your envelope manufacturing service is a little different than the next guy.
 You bring value to your customers.
 You can build from there.
 Think about the conversations you have with people.
 What do potential and existing customers call to ask you about?
 What questions do you cover a lot?
 Do you have an FAQ that you refer people to?
 Maybe, maybe not.
-But the point is that you do something of value and you can talk about that.
+But the point is that you do something of value, and you can talk about that.